Cherry Hill School

 Erected 2013 by St. James Baptist Church.
 (Marker Number 7-42.)

 Credits.
 This page was last revised on June 22, 2017.
-This page originally submitted on June 19, 2017, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 109 times since then.
+It was originally submitted on June 19, 2017, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 185 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on June 19, 2017, by Brandon D Cross of Flagler Beach, Florida. • Bill Pfingsten was the editor who published this page.